 The majority of the trails around Big Santa Anita Canyon were constructed after the discovery of gold in the area in the 1850s.
 A number of quaint historic cabins and homesteads from that era still line the trail below Chantry Flats and on the Hermit Falls Trail are particularly evident in the hamlet of Roberts Camp.

 The origins of Hermit Falls’ name is a matter of some dispute, with some sources claiming it derives from an eponymous cabin built by a gold prospector in 1898 near today’s Big Santa Anita Reservoir and others from the cyclist, hiker and osteopath Marie Riedeselle.

 Given the trail’s southern location, the flora and vegetation encountered en route are surprisingly abundant.
 Oaks, alder, spruce, black sage, Californian sagebrush, ferns and the odd sprig of the relatively rare white sage line the route on either side between the lower switchbacks on the First Water Trail and the trail’s terminus at the falls proper.

-Although the trail to Hermit Falls was originally created as a logging route, the establishment of Angeles National Forest in 1908 spared the area’s array of lofty, shade-giving perennials the wrath of the loggers’ saws in the nick of time.
+Although the trail was originally created as a logging route, the establishment of Angeles National Forest in 1908 spared the area’s array of lofty, shade-giving perennials the wrath of the loggers’ saws in the nick of time.

 Type of trail